NYSE MAC Desk

 • Federal Reserve Balance Sheet Update every Thursday (BTFP credit facility)

-• Energy: DOE EIA Inventory
+• Energy: EIA Natural Gas

 • Economic data: